Liang Xinjun

 Liang Xinjun (梁信軍 (梁信军)) is a Chinese entrepreneur.
-He is the co-founder and former vice chairman/CEO of Fosun International, one of the largest civilian-run enterprise in China.
+He is the co-founder and former vice chairman/CEO of Fosun International, one of the largest civilian-run enterprises in China.

 Biography

 Liang was born in 1968 in Taizhou, Zhejiang.
-He received his B. A. from Fudan University in 1991, and founded Fosun with Guo Guangchang in 1992.
+He received his B.A. from Fudan University in 1991, and founded Fosun with Guo Guangchang in 1992.
 In 2007, he received his MBA degree from Cheung Kong Graduate School of Business.

 On Hurun Report's China Rich List 2013, he was ranked 233rd with an estimated wealth of US$1.140 billion.